Milan Rastavac

-Milan Rastavac (Милан Раставац; born 1 November 1973) is a Serbian professional football manager and former player who is currently managing Greek Super League club OFI Crete.
+Milan Rastavac (Милан Раставац; born 1 November 1973) is a Serbian professional football manager and former player.

 Playing career

 Rastavac started his playing career in Vojvodina youth squad.
 During his playing career, his greatest success came in 1988–1989.
 He played on the Yugoslavia national u16 team with Mirko Jozić as a head coach.
 From 1990 to 1991 he played on the FC Vojvodina U19 team that was the champion of SFR Yugoslavia with Ilija Pantelić as a head coach.
 After a season in Dinamo Pančevo, he moved to club Mladost Bački Jarak member of Serbia and Montenegro first league, where in 1999 he ended his professional career at the age of 26.

 Managerial career

 Beginnings

 Rastavac started his coaching career as a coach assistant in Al-Nasr Benghazi senior team with Todor Veselinović as a head coach.
 He worked as a youth coach in Novi Sad with different age groups from U15 - U19 in a five-year period.
 In season 2004-2005 he won the Vojvodina Cup with Novi Sad U17 team.